StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based (recommended) or basic authentication.
 For details, see [authentication configuration details](/stackpacks/integrations/splunk/splunk_stackpack.md#authentication).
    * **tags** - Optional.
 Can be used to apply specific tags to all reported metrics in StackState.
-3. Under **saved_searches**, add details of each Splunk saved search that the check should execute:
+3. Under **saved_searches**, add details of each Splunk saved search that the check should execute.
+Each saved search can retrieve one metric:
      * **name** - The name of the [Splunk saved search](#splunk-saved-search) to execute.
        * **metric_name_field** - The field in the Splunk results that will contain the metric name.
 Default `"metric"`.
        * **metric_value_field** - The field in the Splunk results that will contain numerical data.
 Default `"value"`.